 2) Article Spinning: Not something that fared too well during the recent Google update, but sites like ArticleRanks allow you to spin an article and distribute across a wide range of article sites and blogs.
 All of these are extremely low-value, but can create thousands of links.
 WordStream no longers recommends this strategy as it is against Google policy (duplicate content) and can heavily penalize your website.

 3) Blog Networks: This is something Google must despise, but networks like LinkVana, SEONitro and BuildMyRank allow you to distribute posts across their own private network.
 WordStream no longers recommends this strategy as it is against Google policy (link networks) and can heavily penalize your website.

 4) Auto Social Factors: There are a lot of services like Synnd that will auto-tweet, bookmark and like your content.
 Again, this can be a means of getting a little extra juice to your quality links (although, I would see this as something that may be at layer 3 of your tiered pyramid).

 The above is a quick overview of how tiered link building can be used to boost your quality links and ensure you are getting the max juice from them.

-This is a guest post by Kieran Flanagan, a European SEO manager with a large international company.
-Kieran offers SEO services at Searchbrat.com.
+Kieran Flanagan is a European SEO manager with a large international company.
+Kieran offers SEO services at Searchbrat.com .
 He also builds affiliate sites in competitive markets.